ysyk2021/the-art-of-active-listening-developing-listening-skills-for-greater-understanding-and-connection/src/chapter-6.md

 Chapter 6: Navigating Difficult Conversations
 =============================================

-Sub-chapter 1: Understanding the Impact of Difficult Conversations on Listening
+Understanding the Impact of Difficult Conversations on Listening
 -------------------------------------------------------------------------------

 Difficult conversations can significantly impact our ability to listen effectively.
 Whether it's a disagreement, conflict, or sensitive topic, these conversations can trigger emotional responses and hinder our capacity to comprehend others' perspectives.
 In this sub-chapter, we will explore how difficult conversations affect listening and why it is crucial to address this challenge.